c4spar/cliffy-manual/command/options.md

 returned by the `.parse()` method.

 With the first argument of the `.options()` method you define the option names and arguments.
-Each option can have multiple short and long flag's, separated by comma.
+Each option can have multiple short and long flags, separated by comma.
 The name of the first long flag will be uesed as option name.
 If no long flag is provided the first short flag will be used.